- Version 0.6.0 (for OCaml 4.00 and 4.01)

 An MacOsX installer including cduce and dtd2cduce binaries is available for CDuce 0.5.x:

-You can browse the current SVN development tree.
+You can browse the current Git development repository.

-You can also download the SVN tree through an anonymous access using svn:
+You can also download the Git repository through an anonymous access using git:

 You can access our svn snapshots here.